 Sleep disturbances are common in psychiatric disorders.
-The relationship between poor sleep and depression is well established.
-Epidemiologic data suggest that people with psychiatric disorders account for 30% to 40% of those in a community reporting symptoms of insomnia and that depression is the most common psychiatric cause of insomnia.
+It has been established that 4.4% to 20% of the general population suffers from a major depressive disorder, which is frequently associated with a dysregulation of normal sleep-wake mechanisms (Pandi-Perumal et al 2020).
+Disturbances of circadian rhythms are a cardinal feature of psychiatric dysfunctions, including major depressive disorder, suggesting that biological clocks may play a role in their pathophysiology.
+In addition, the habit of sleeping at a time that is out of phase with the body's other biological rhythms is a common finding in depressed patients (Pandi-Perumal et al 2020).
 Depression is associated with longer sleep latency, frequent and long awakenings, and/or early morning awakening associated with poor sleep satisfaction.
 Sleep disturbance associated with depression sometimes responds to treatment of the underlying depression.
 Some antidepressants, such as mirtazapine, directly improve sleep quality.
-Unfortunately most antidepressants, including the selective serotonin reuptake inhibitors and duloxetine, have the side effect of insomnia.
+Unfortunately, most antidepressants, including the selective serotonin reuptake inhibitors and duloxetine, have the side effect of insomnia.
 Adjunctive medication is often necessary to treat depression- or antidepressant-associated insomnia.
 The author discusses the evaluation and treatment of sleep disorders associated with depression.

 • Sleep disorders are commonly associated with psychiatric disorders.